Five Things We’ll Worry About, So IDC Members Don’t Have To

 In an industry with so many moving parts, the definition of “wrong” can be pretty broad.
 An ugly incident with a drill, a disagreement over the placement of knee-wall, or a mishap with one of the many owners, contractors, and suppliers can all spell disaster for your project.
 And like it or not, you could make a mistake yourself, even if you’re very good at what you do.

-Professional Liability and Commercial General Liability Insurance protect you, your staff, and your business from claims made against you.
+Professional Liability Insurance and Commercial General Liability (CGL) Insurance protect you, your staff, and your business from claims made against you.

 3. Incorporating isn’t a silver bullet, or silver shield, or silver anything really.